Farm: Reedy Fork Farm

-James Teague is a North Carolina organic dairyman as a member of Organic Valley.
-He graduated from North Carolina State University in 1980 and returned to his family dairy in Elon, Guilford County to partner with his dad in the dairy, Reedy Fork Farm, for 30 years.
-As a 6th generation dairy farmer James was very connected to Reedy Fork.
-In 2006, the dairy industry was sour in North Carolina and many farmers had to get out of the business.
-The Teague’s decided to convert to organic and join Organic Valley as a member to save the family dairy.
+James Teague is a sixth-generation farmer, an organic dairyman, and a member of the Organic Valley farmer cooperative.
+He graduated from North Carolina State University in 1980 and returned to his family dairy in Elon, North Carolina to partner with his father in the dairy, Reedy Fork Farm.
+He has remained working on the farm for more than 30 years.
+In 2006, the dairy industry turned sour in North Carolina and many farmers left the business.
+To save their dairy farm from the same fate, the Teague family decided to become a certified organic farm and soon joined Organic Valley.

-Teague is very involved in the organic dairy industry and agriculture in North Carolina.
-He has served on the Guilford County Soil and Water Conservation District Board for 12 years and as a Dairy Executive Committee Representative for Organic Valley in North Carolina.
-He also ran the feed depot for Organic Valley for the last five years.
-James Teague has a lifelong experience as a dairyman in North Carolina and understands the importance of a reliable and affordable feed source.
-He saw how dairy farmers and livestock operators were struggling to pay the high cost of out-of-state organic feeds, mainly a result of the high cost of shipping.
-He also saw great potential in milling certified organic feeds in North Carolina as a way to give small scale producers access to affordable quantities of organic grain and the ability to create custom mixed feeds for specific nutritional needs locally.
-Reedy Fork Farm could supply North Carolina organic dairy and livestock producers with organic grain and, at the same time, create an incentive for farmers to start growing organic grains on their farm.
-Not only would a local organic feed operation provide a product more appropriate for North Carolina husbandry but it could also create a new industry in North Carolina for organically grown grain.
-The milling operation would also keep dollars circulating with North Carolina agriculture by not relying on out-of-state grain producers for organic feed but instead being able to support farmers and millers within state lines.
+James has become deeply involved in the organic dairy industry in North Carolina.
+He has served on the Guilford County Soil and Water Conservation District Board for 12 years and as a Dairy Executive Committee Representative for Organic Valley.
+He also managed the feed depot for Organic Valley for the last five years.
+James also has lifelong experience as a dairyman and understands the importance of reliable and affordable feed sources.
+He saw how dairy farmers and livestock operators were struggling to pay the high costs of out-of-state organic feeds.
+He thought there might be great potential in milling certified organic feeds as a way to give small-scale producers access to affordable quantities of organic grain and the ability to create custom mixed feeds for specific nutritional needs.

-James Teague at Reedy Fork Farm in collaboration many other organic dairymen, livestock and grain producers in N.C., was awarded a TCRF grant in 2011 to expand his on-farm milling infrastructure into a certified organic feed operation.
-The grant would help to improve and expand the operation at Reedy Fork Farm by purchasing a larger commodity shed, eight additional grain bins, a mill, proportioner, tanks, bagger, and loading equipment.
-With this equipment, Reedy Fork Farm can begin distributing bags of organic grain to producers, farm supply stores, and other places where the need for feed is around.
+James thought that Reedy Fork Farm could supply organic dairy and livestock producers with organic grain.
+He was awarded a grant 2011 to expand his on-farm milling infrastructure into a certified organic feed operation.
+The grant would help to improve and expand the operation by adding a larger shed, eight additional grain bins, a mill, proportioner, tanks, bagger, and loading equipment.
+With this equipment, the farm would begin distributing bags of organic grain to producers, farm supply stores, and other places with a need for the feed.

 Video profile of Reedy Fork Farm by Burlington Food Co-op: